 Attorneys practicing family law typically handle cases involving relationships such as adoption, child custody, divorce and other related legal matters.
-If you are looking to learn more about this particular area of the law, the Family Law Specialist Certificate Program Students provides an in-depth education into various topics including special interview considerations, drafting, premarital agreement and researching family court rules.
-The program is self-paced allowing you get started anytime and complete assignments on a schedule that is convenient for you.
+If you are looking to learn more about this particular area of the law, the Family Law Specialist Certificate Program provides students with an in-depth education into various topics including special interview considerations, drafting, premarital agreements and researching family court rules.
+The program is self-paced, allowing you get started anytime and complete assignments on a schedule that is convenient for you.
 Each course includes instructor guidance, exercises, quizzes, chapter reviews, lecture notes and other innovative online learning tools.
 See required courses and electives to choose from below:

 - Family Law

 Once you have begun this program, you will work with your instructor to determine which elective course fits best with your particular area of interest.
 You will choose one of the following electives:

 - Laws of Evidence

 - Experienced paralegals or individuals with prior legal education needing or wanting specialized legal training in family law